Marae food safety requirements

 When you do have to register under the Food Act

 Food businesses that are selling food on a marae (for example, a food cart) need to follow Food Act rules like any other food business.
-If a marae is selling food to visiting tourists, it would also need to register under the Food Act.
+If a marae is selling food to visitors (including tourists), it would also need to register under the Food Act.

-For information on the food rules that marae need to follow, use the My Food Rules tool.
-It can give you information on:
+For information on the food rules that marae need to follow, use the My Food Rules tool to find out:

 - where to register

 If you have questions about marae food safety requirements, email email@example.com